Cost to Move a Radiator

 radiator

-Average Cost of a Moving a Radiator:
+Average Cost of Moving a Radiator:

-Depending on the complexity of the job, it usually takes: 2-5 hours
+Depending on the complexity of the job, it usually takes: 2 - 5 hours

-How Much Does it Cost to Move a Radiator?
+How Much Does It Cost to Move a Radiator?

 The ease of relocation is going to play a big part in the length of time that it takes to move the radiator, as well as the overall cost of the job.
-Does the pipework need to go through plaster, coving, skirting, or brickwork?
-Every obstacle that sits in the way makes the job that bit more complex, and these are the things that will add cost and time onto the job.

 Is under the window the best place in a lounge to put a radiator?